yumoL/walkingAMaze/documentation/Weekly_reports/Weekly_report4.md

 - I'll implement the rest of data structures which are HashMap and HashSet.

 ### Some Problems
 - I've learnt that in Java8 the HashMap uses linked list in the beginning, and when collisions are getting more it uses binary tree.
 I tried to implement the HashMap using TreeMap but it just caused problems when running algorithms.
-I guess the reason of this problem is that HashMap uses equals and TreeMap compareTo to define whether two elements are same...
+I guess the reason of this problem is that HashMap uses equals and TreeMap compareTo to define whether two elements are same.
+I'm using HashMap to save my own object Node, where both equals- and compareTo-methods have been overridden.
+Maybe I need to check these two methods again.